How to Apply Makeup for Photography: Women With Lighter Skin

 13. Eye Liner

 Next, I’m going to be applying some liner onto the lash line.
-I am very lightly, in short strokes, applying a brown pencil that I’ll smudge out for a really natural look.
-In order to smudge the look and make it a little bit more smoky and soft, I’m just using an angled eyeliner brush and much blending out and removing what I place down.
+I am very lightly, in short strokes, applying a pencil that I’ll smudge out for a really natural look.
+In order to smudge the look and make it a little bit more smoky and soft, I’m just using an angled eyeliner brush and pretty much blending out and removing what I place down.

 applying some liner onto the lash lineapplying some liner onto the lash lineapplying some liner onto the lash line